-THE ANNOUNCEMENT AND CALL FOR PROPOSALS FOR THE SECOND DOCTORAL CONFERENCE ON PUBLIC EDUCATION AND PUBLIC PEDAGOGY (17 – 21 JANUARY 2022) CAN BE FOUND ON THE DOCTORAL CONFERENCE PAGE – PLEASE CLICK HERE
+THE DEADLINE FOR SUBMITTING AN APPLICATION FOR THE SECOND INTERNATIONAL DOCTORAL CONFERENCE ON PUBLIC EDUCATION AND PUBLIC PEDAGOGY (17 – 21 JANUARY 2022) IS 27 SEPTEMBER 2021; PLEASE GET IN TOUCH WITH US IF YOU HAVE ANY FURTHER QUESTIONS; INFORMATOIN CAN BE FOUND ON THE DOCTORAL CONFERENCE PAGE – PLEASE CLICK HERE

 The Centre for Public Education and Pedagogy was established in 2018 with the ambition to conduct and co-ordinate research on the past, present and future of public education.
 Through this, the centre seeks to promote a sustained and informed public conversation around the present condition and future possibilities of education at all levels, from pre-school to higher education, and across a wide range of different settings, including adult education and non-formal education.

 The centre understands public education as education funded by public means, democratically accountable to the public, and accessible for everyone.
 It thus acknowledges the intrinsic connection between public education and democracy.
 Public education is an important institution of democratic societies.
 On the one hand it can be a democratising force in its own right; on the other hand there is the ongoing question what it requires from democratic societies to make public education possible.